Certificate III in Allied Health Assistance

 Qualification and Recognition

 On completion of the course, students will receive a Statement of Attainment.
 There is no qualification granted, as this is a partial qualification. <strong>Study score</strong> A study score is available for the VCE VET Health program.
-To be eligible for a study score, students must: • satisfactorily complete all the units of competency required in the scored Units 3 and 4 sequence • be assessed in accordance with the tools and procedures specified in the VCE VET Assessment Guide and program specific assessment plans templates published on the VCAA website • undertake an examination in the end-of-year examination period based on the underpinning knowledge and skills in the compulsory units of competency in the Units 3 and 4 sequence, and in accordance with the current examination specifications.
+To be eligible for a study score, learners must: • satisfactorily complete all the units of competency required in the scored Units 3 and 4 sequence • be assessed in accordance with the tools and procedures specified in the VCE VET Assessment Guide and program specific assessment plans templates published on the VCAA website • undertake an examination in the end-of-year examination period based on the underpinning knowledge and skills in the compulsory units of competency in the Units 3 and 4 sequence, and in accordance with the current examination specifications.
 Units 3 and 4 of the VCE VET Health program must be delivered and assessed in a single enrolment year.
+The study score for the VCE VET Health program is based on evidence from two sources: coursework tasks and an examination.
+The assessment of three VCE VET coursework tasks does not replace the qualification assessments, but both tend to be complementary and may be integrated.
+Tasks may be designed with both assessment purposes in mind. <strong>ATAR Contribution</strong> Learners wishing to receive an ATAR contribution for the scored Units 3 and 4 sequence in VCE VET Health must undertake scored assessment for the purpose of achieving a study score.
+This study score can contribute directly to the ATAR, either as one of the learner's best four studies (the primary four) or as a fifth or sixth study.
+Where a learner elects not to receive a study score no contribution to the ATAR will be available for these units.
+Learner's who receive a Units 3 and 4 sequence from electives outside the scored program may be eligible for an increment towards their ATAR.
+Increments for unscored VCE VET programs are calculated using 10% of the fourth study score of the primary four scaled studies.
+The increment is awarded by the Victorian Tertiary Admissions Centre (VTAC).
+Where a learner elects not to receive a study score for VCE VET Health, no contribution to the ATAR will be available.

 Industry Connections